Education

 Build a Nest Box

 Many birds build nests inside the natural cavities that are disappearing as we continue to develop the land.
-A well-constructed nest box provides birds with a safe place to raise their young.
+A well-constructed nest box provides birds a safe place to raise their young.
 By assembling a wooden nest box, students learn about cavity-nesting birds and invasive species, and how to place, monitor, and maintain the box.
 The class size for this program is limited to 30 students unless approved in advance by the presenter.
 An additional fee of $10 per nest box will be charged to cover the cost of materials.
 Students will take home their completed nest box.

 Owls